madetech/architecture-handbook/learning_paths/the_role_of_an_architect.md

 >
 > Gregor Hohpe, https://architectelevator.com/

-We also consider how **all** Developers as playing a part in the architecture role and how the modern architect facilitates this.
+We also consider how **all** Developers as play a part in the architecture role and how the modern architect facilitates this.